top of page

 TRANSCRIPT

 “I’m retired—I retired about eight months ago, more or less.
 But my problem is that I can’t feel my legs.
-So I have to stay here until… In fact, the exam I had been waiting for over four years finally came through.
-It came out, but since my phone had been stolen, I’ll have to reschedule it again.
+So I have to stay here… In fact, the exam I had been waiting for over four years finally came through.
+It’s ready, but since my phone was stolen, I’ll have to reschedule it again.

-I sleep on the street.
-I’ve been living here since the end of 2017, above the restroom—me, Índia, and another man who came from São Paulo and became friends with us.
+sleep on the street.
+I’ve been living here since late 2017, above the restroom—me, Índia, and another man who came from São Paulo and became friends with us.
 He came just to retire here and has already started the process.
-I spent four months in Cidade Ocidental, living there near Valparaíso.
-But nowadays, to rent a place, you have to buy a mattress, a bed, a stove—you have to buy everything.
-Buying all that at once, on your own, is hard.
-I took out a loan, and that’s what weighed most on my budget.
-But I want to go back to Ocidental, God willing, because the rainy season has started.
+I spent four months in Ocidental, living there near Valparaíso.
+But nowadays, to rent a place, you have to buy a mattress, a bed, a stove—you have to buy everything all at once.
+I took out a loan, and that really weighed on my budget.
+But I want to go back to Ocidental, God willing, especially now that the rainy season has started.

 I don’t argue.
-I don’t have conflicts with anyone.
-The police have never approached me with disrespect.
+I don’t have problems with anyone.
+The police have never approached me with hostility.
 People here respect me.
 Thank God, I’ve never taken anything from anyone.
 I work—I don’t ask anyone for anything.
-People on the street go around asking for coffee, lunch, dinner.
+Some people on the streets go around asking for coffee, lunch, dinner.
 And people like me.
-There’s a lady from Santa Maria who brings coffee for herself and for me every day.
-If she makes two tapiocas, one is for her and one is for me.
+There’s a woman from Santa Maria—every day she brings coffee for herself and for me.
+If she makes two tapiocas, she makes one for me and one for her.
 I don’t go hungry in the morning.
 At lunchtime, I eat over there—sometimes they charge me, sometimes they don’t.

-But I’ve never been arrested, I’ve never stolen anything.
-My name—thank God—my record is clean.
-Anyone can check it.
+But I’ve never been arrested, I’ve never stolen.
+My name—thank God—my record is clean, anyone can check it.
 I take pride in who I am.
-A lot of people have prejudice against Black people, but I’m not just anyone—I’m someone who likes to have things right, who doesn’t like asking anyone for anything.
+A lot of people have prejudice against Black people, but I’m not just anyone.
+I’m someone who likes to keep things right, who doesn’t like asking anything from anyone.
 That’s who I am.
-I’m straightforward.
-That’s why I say: this is my home.
+I’m sincere.
+That’s why I say this is my home.
 This is my place.”

 faces_Seu-Zé_70x90cm.jpg

-“But I’ve never been arrested, I’ve never stolen anything.
-My name—thank God—my record is clean.
-Anyone can check it.
+“But I’ve never been arrested, I’ve never stolen.
+My name—thank God—my record is clean; anyone can check it.
 I take pride in who I am.
-A lot of people have prejudice against Black people, but I’m not just anyone—I’m someone who likes to keep things in order and doesn’t like asking anyone for anything.
-That’s the kind of person I am.
+A lot of people have prejudice against Black people, but I’m not just anyone.
+I’m someone who likes to keep things in order, who doesn’t like asking anything from anyone.
+That’s who I am.
 I’m straightforward.
-That’s why I say: this is my home.
+That’s why I say this is my home.
 This is my place.”

 assinatura-e-logos.png